What is an NFT?

 NFTs can be bought, sold and traded directly between individuals or through a marketplace that facilitates such transactions.
 Many NFT marketplaces also offer bidding functionality, rather than only a fixed price, to enable better price discovery.

 Because non-fungible items have no equivalent, NFT markets are generally considered less liquid than more fungible asset markets like those for cryptocurrencies or financial securities.
-Just like pieces sold in the traditional art market, an NFT’s value is derived almost entirely from what another market participant is willing to pay for it.
+Just like pieces sold in the traditional art market, an NFT’s value is derived almost entirely from what another secondary market participant is willing to pay for it.

-The programmability of NFTs also offers an innovative way to compensate creators, rather than the latest owners, for creativity and intellectual property.
+The programmability of NFTs also offers an innovative way to compensate digital content creators, rather than the latest owners, for creativity and intellectual property.
 The smart contracts powering NFTs can be programmed to grant fees to different predetermined blockchain addresses.
-The original creator of an NFT can choose to include a creator earning, a cut of the sale price that compensates the original creator each time that NFT is sold.
+The original creator of an NFT can choose to include a creator earning, a cut of the sale price that compensates the original creator each time that NFT is resold.

 What are NFTs used for?